Alfred188/DAL/README.md

 # How to use

-public static string ConnectionStr = ""; // Your connection string gose here
+public static string ConnectionStr = "ConStr"; // Your connection string gose here

 Select: